Mohamed-Shahata/aqdam_backend/README.md

 # ⚙️ Aqdam Backend

 Backend server built with **NestJS** and **TypeScript**, designed for modularity, performance, and scalability.
-Includes features like authentication, mailing, file uploads (AWS S3 & Cloudinary), scheduling, and real-time communication via WebSockets.
+Includes features like authentication, mailing, file uploads (Cloudinary), scheduling, and real-time communication via WebSockets.

 ---